Pembroke Bay among best parkrun locations

 One of my running goals for 2018 was to tackle a run abroad.
 To this end, I hopped across to Guernsey for a bash at their parkrun.
 And as parkrun locations go, the one used for this Channel Island event is a gem.

 The parkrun is set against the fantastic backdrop of Pembroke Bay on the north of the island.
-Put simply, Guernsey’s offering must be right up there with the most picturesque.
+Put simply, this Guernsey running trail must be right up there with the most picturesque.

 After taking a bus to recce the area on the day before, the start point at the bay was a handy warm-up of two miles from my hotel.

-The course is described as undulating, which can sometimes be misleading and give an impression of hideous hills aplenty.
+The course describes itself as undulating, which can sometimes be misleading and give an impression of hideous hills aplenty.
+I’ve been to parkrun locations where the terrain can look quite daunting.

 With bay views on the runners left as you set off, the course is two laps of coastal path bliss.
 It’s not trail running as in the very muddy sense, and the grass looks to be kept a nice, short length.